Awais678/Power-Grid-Rerouting/README.md

 2. Loading the Graph

-When you click "Load Graph from data.txt":<br>
+When you click "Load Graph from data.txt":

 🧠 What Happens Internally:<br>